calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 Blended learning
 "Were we ment to have read them?"

+(ukpsf-K6)
+    * The implications of quality assurance and quality enhancement for academic and professional practice with a particular focus on teaching

 Interactions

 October 15th
 October 23rd
 November 6th

 > Without being in a school placement much of the course is very difficult to connect with which for me at least severely hampers the ability to remember the topics.

 >  I think groups should be 3+ which would really help convey ideas and give multiple points of view which can then be sifted and key points brought back to the group.